ElizavetaMikheeva/ai-storyteller/README.md

 This project is an AI-driven interactive storytelling web application developed as part of my final-year dissertation.
 It allows users to create their own dynamic stories by submitting a prompt and making choices as the narrative progresses.
 Each story unfolds chapter by chapter, accompanied by AI-generated illustrations to enhance the experience.

 The app simulates a digital book, offering a visually rich and engaging format.
-By combining text generation, image synthesis, and user nteraction, the project explores how generative AI can be used to support creativity and narrative immersion.
+By combining text generation, image synthesis, and user interaction, the project explores how generative AI can be used to support creativity and narrative immersion.

 ---